-This course of study centers around the integrative, problem-based Science Honors course, which comprises 6 hours of coursework in both the fall and spring semesters, and which is team-taught by faculty from biology, chemistry, physics, communication, and writing.
+This course of study centers around the integrative, problem-based Science Honors course, which comprises a total of 12 hours of coursework and which is team-taught by faculty from biology, chemistry, physics, communication, and writing.
 The Science Honors course is supplemented by special sections of Western Civilization (2 hours fall and spring) and calculus (4 hours in the fall), as well as a philosophy course (4 hours) in the fall of the sophomore year.
 Meets the entire IS Creation requirement (including the Quantitative Literacy Competency) as well as the Writing Competency and IS requirements in Culture: History, Culture: Philosophy, and Community: Communication.